PerfectlySoft/PerfectTemplate/README.md

 ###Compatibility with Swift

-This project works only with the Swift 3.0 toochain available with Xcode 8.0+ or on Linux via [Swift.org](http://swift.org/).
+This project works only with the Swift 3.0 toolchain available with Xcode 8.0+ or on Linux via [Swift.org](http://swift.org/).

 ## Issues